AnuragSChatterjee/SkySign-Real-Time-On-Device-Sign-Language-Translator-For-Inclusive-Aviation-Communication/README.md

 The system uses **Google MediaPipe Hands** to extract 21 3D hand landmark coordinates per frame, feeds these into a quantized **TFLite INT8 CNN classifier**, and serves results via a **mobile-responsive Flask REST API dashboard** accessible from any device on the local network.
 Critical safety signs (EMERGENCY, HELP) trigger a **GPIO-connected LED and 440Hz buzzer** for immediate physical alerting.

+Refer to the README files under src/ and data/ folders to learn more about the working principles and methodologies of our data selection and codes for the project.

 ### Key Technical Achievements

 | Metric | Result | Proposal Target |